 Change to Water pH

-Beginning the week of April 16th, the pH of the City’s drinking water has changed.
-The pH of the City’s drinking water is now increased between 7.0 – 7.6.
+Beginning the week of April 16, 2018, the pH of the City’s drinking water changed.
+The pH of the water is now increased to between 7.0 – 7.6.
+It will remain at these levels permanently.
 Before the change, the City’s water pH was averaging between 6.5 – 6.8.

 Most City of Olympia water customers won’t notice a change to their water.
 Customers with fish tanks, home brewers or those with medical concerns (dialysis), or other activities where pH is a factor should take note.
 The City of Olympia continues to provide water that meets or exceeds State and Federal drinking water standards.

-The State Department of Health requires the City to optimize the pH of our water because we’re considered a large water system.
+The State Department of Health requires the City to optimize the pH of our water because we’re considered a large water system (50,000 connections).
 In order to do this, we constructed the Meridian Corrosion Control facility that uses aeration towers (blown air, non-chemical) to raise the pH of the water coming from McAllister Wellfield.
-This will reduce the chance of lead and cooper leaching from household plumbing.
+This will reduce the chance of lead and copper leaching from household plumbing.

 Olympia's Water Quality Report